Inclusive History and Images Project

 Photos from The Loyola Marymount University Historical Collection, courtesy of The William H. Hannon Library, University Archives.View Full Collection

 In 2020, Loyola Marymount University began its Anti-Racism Project to make the university as much an anti-racist institution as possible.
 The Inclusive History and Images Project is an important initiative in that project.

 Though the general history of Loyola University, Marymount College, and LMU is known, faculty and staff are also keenly aware that there are stories that have not been documented, experiences that have not been expressed.
-Too often these overlooked occurrences involved Black, Latino/a and Latinx, Asian American and Pacific Islander, and LGBTQ members of the LMU family.
+Too often these overlooked occurrences involved Black, Latino/a and Latinx, Asian American and Pacific Islander, Indigenous, LGBTQ, and disabled members of the LMU family.
 The IHIP seeks to address these important gaps in our understanding of our own institutional history by gathering stories and images from alumni to tell the full and inclusive LMU story.

 This website will collect and offer these stories to promote diversity, equity, and inclusion.
 It will allow us to better understand where we have been and where a better future can begin.

 Photo: Professor James Kirk, circa 1960.
 A pioneering African-American academic with expertise in urban affairs, Kirk served as a consultant to numerous civic initiatives.